christophertritt/GeospatialAnalysis/README.md

 A comprehensive geospatial analysis tool for assessing flood vulnerability and green infrastructure alignment in rail corridors.
 This tool implements the methodology described in `COMPLETE_METHODOLOGY_GUIDE.txt` for analyzing spatial relationships between permeable pavement infrastructure and flood vulnerability indicators.

+## Core Research Question

+> **To what extent does current permeable pavement distribution align with stormwater flood vulnerability in the urban rail corridors between Seattle and Tacoma?**

+All workflows, data requirements, and reporting in this repository are organized to answer that question as directly as possible.
+See `docs/research_question_alignment.md` for a guided walkthrough of the analysis and interpretation.

 ## Overview

 This tool provides automated geospatial analysis capabilities for: